How Agents Can Protect Clients from Unauthorized ACA Plan Switching

 Unauthorized ACA plan switches are mainly affecting low-income consumers that enroll through the Federally Facilitated Marketplace (FFM).

-Although these switches are not commonplace, the Centers for Medicare and Medicaid Services (CMS) is trying to address them quickly.
+Although these switches are not commonplace, the Centers for Medicare & Medicaid Services (CMS) is trying to address them quickly.

 CMS’ Response